I am the self-assigned family historian for the Neel Family of Geiger, Alabama.

 We can trace the Neel name back to the American War of Independence.
 I believe we came from France, moved to the Island of Jersey, and then to the United States.
 We still pronounce it like the French - Nee-ell.

-Neel oral history says that John Clayton Neel, my great-great-grandfather, came from the Carolinas or Virginia, married Caroline Lagrone of Noxubee County, Mississippi, and died at the battle of Shiloh, decapitated by a cannonball.
+Our Oral History says that John Clayton Neel, my great-great-grandfather, came from the Carolinas or Virginia, married Caroline Lagrone of Noxubee County, Mississippi, and died at the battle of Shiloh, decapitated by a cannonball.

-John and Carrie's marriage license is the only source document.
+John and Carrie's marriage license is the only source document I've found..
 It is dated December 1851.
 Carrie would have been eighteen.
+They had two children, Nicholas Clayton and Molly A. Neel.
+By 1860, Caroline and the children lived in her father's house in Noxubee.

 Nicholas, my great-grandfather, married Georgia Ann Byrd.
 They settled in Binnsville, Mississippi, and raised nine children.
 Their eighth, Emmette Conwell Neel, was my Grandfather.

-Emmette was a farmer and Postmaster for the Geiger Alabama area.
+Emmette was a farmer and Postmaster for the Geiger, Alabama area.
 He and his second wife, Myrtle, once ran Neel Eats, a small restaurant in town owned by his brother Mal.

 Emmette died in 1949 of a heart attack at the young age of fifty-four.
 Myrtle continued to live in Geiger until 1981, dying at eighty-one.
 They are buried at Soul's Cemetery in Geiger.